 Matt is an international development expert with more than 10 years of experience designing and implementing renewable energy, climate resilience, and social impact programs in more than 45 developing countries and the U.S. He leads a strategic growth initiative that leverages expertise in multiple disciplines to design and deliver programs for the U.S. Agency for International Development (USAID), the Millennium Challenge Corporation, and other development clients.

-He recently served as Deputy Chief of Party for USAID’s Energy Efficiency for Clean Development Program (EECDP), a six-year $22 million global advisory cooperative agreement.
-Through this DC-based program, Matt contributed to the design, management, and execution of 23 separate Leader Award activities and 5 Associate Awards.
-These projects partnered with international USAID missions to address the key questions and critical barriers surrounding successful energy efficiency adoption, and pilot scalable strategies to pave the way for energy efficiency and demand-side management expansion across national, regional, and local markets.
+He recently served as Deputy Chief of Party for USAID’s Energy Efficiency for Clean Development Program, a six-year $22 million global advisory cooperative agreement.
+Matt contributed to the design, management, and execution of 23 separate leader awards and five associate awards that partnered with international USAID missions to address the key questions and critical barriers surrounding climate resilience strategies, energy resource planning, and energy efficiency policy adoption.

 M.B.A., Global Executive Program, Duke University’s Fuqua School of Business